gatsbyjs/gatsby/docs/blog/2019-04-30-how-to-build-a-blog-with-wordpress-and-gatsby-part-2/index.md

 ### Running the site

-You will be running your Gatsby.js site in development so you can see what you're doing.
+You will be running your Gatsby site in development so you can see what you're doing.
 Kinda hard to fly a plane when you can't see where you're going, right?

 To do this, run the following command in the terminal and it will build the site in a development environment with hot reloading and more.